 Step 3 – Identify Lease Agreement Details

 4. Lease Agreement Title.
-Provide the full name/title of the original lease or rental agreement you entered into with the landlord.
+Provide the full name/title of the original lease or rental agreement you entered with the landlord.

 Step 4 – Enter Vacate Details